Imterribleatcoding/BEP-Camiel/README.md

 # BEP-Camiel
-Code used for the graphs in the report.
+This is the code used for the graphs in the report.
+Everything is in one file in order of appearance in the report.